bozonhiggsa/HibernateAssociationManyToMany/README.md

 # Examples Hibernate (basic)

-Basic examples for Hibernate, using associations Many to Many and DB MySQL
+Basic examples for Hibernate, using association Many to Many and DB MySQL

 Technologies:
 - Java 8